LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 -rwxr-xr-x 1 nmjxv3 mst_users 18K Jan 15  2016 a.out
 -rwxr-xr-x 1 nmjxv3 mst_users 454 Jan 15  2016 main.cpp
 drwx------ 2 nmjxv3 mst_users   0 Dec 28  2015 oclint-0.10.2
--rwxr-xr-x 1 nmjxv3 mst_users 29M Dec 28  2015 oclint-0.10.2-x86_64.tar.gz
+-rwxr-xr-x 1 nmjxv3 mst_users 29M Dec 28  2015 oclint-0.10.2.tar.gz
 -rwxr-xr-x 1 nmjxv3 mst_users 586 Jan 15  2016 vector.h
 -rwxr-xr-x 1 nmjxv3 mst_users 960 Jan 15  2016 vector.hpp
 ```

-The first column shows file permissions; the fifth file size; the sixth the last time the file was modified; and the last the name of the file itself.
+The first column shows file permissions --- who can read, write, or execute your files; the fifth file size; the sixth the last time the file was modified; and the last the name of the file itself.

 Another `ls` option lets you show hidden files.
 In Linux, every file whose name begins with a `.` is a 'hidden' file[^dotfiles].
 (This is the reason that many configuration files, such as `.vimrc`, are named starting with a `.`.)